dcppc/crosscut-metadata/README.md

 ![MGI-v0.3](er-diagrams/MGI-v0.3.png)

-Note that the `extraProperties` attribute in DATS is intended as a catch-all list for any properties that cannot be represented in a more structure way elsewhere in the DATS entity.
+Note that the `extraProperties` attribute in DATS is intended as a catch-all list for any properties that cannot be represented in a more structured way elsewhere in the DATS entity.
 In general we have adopted the position and approach that it can also be used as a place to store minimally-modified (aka "raw" or "unharmonized") metadata from the original data source.
 As we improve the DATS encoding and metadata harmonization and as the DATS model itself evolves we expect more information to appear both in "raw"